 It all started when...

 Four classmates decided to form their own literary magazine after working for San Francisco State University’s undergraduate literary magazine, Transfer, for a semester.
 After caffeine (and other substances) driven spurts of inspiration, Crooked Teeth was born in a rambunctious group-chat.
-Founded by Andrew Teudis Halsig, Estrellita Yessenia Ruiz, Cori Amato Hartwig, and Jaden Kilmer in April 2017, Crooked Teeth formed out of a desire to build a community between urban writers and artists.
+Founded by Andrew Teudis Halsig, Estrellita Yessenia Ruiz, Cori Amato Hartwig, and Jaden Kilmer in April 2017, Crooked Teeth formed out of a desire to build a community for writers and artists.
 Shortly after the project, Estrellita found herself busy with personal responsibilities.
 Lucky for everyone, two amazing editors, Chandler Fitchett and Julia Masalska, have since joined the team.

 For more information on the Crooked Teeth Editors click below: